 Slaughter House is an English Country Dance.
-It was published by Henry Playford in 1702 in Twenty Four New Country Dances.
-It was interpreted by Cecil Sharp in 1922.
+It was published by Henry Playford (website) in 1702 in Twenty Four New Country Dances, London.
+It was interpreted by Cecil Sharp (website) in 1922 and published in The Country Dance Book (Part 6).
 Found in The Playford Assembly.
 It is a proper Duple Minor dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

 If you wish to link to this animation please see my comments on the perils of youtube.
 You may freely link to this page, of course, and that should have no problems, but use one of my redirects when linking to the youtube video itself:

 The dance itself is out of copyright, and is in the public domain.
 The interpretation is out of copyright, and is in the public domain.
 My visualization of this dance is copyright © 2020 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.

 This website is copyright © 2021,2022,2023,2024 by George W. Williams V

 My work is licensed under a Creative Commons Attribution 4.0 International License.
 Most of the dances have more restrictive licensing, see my notes on copyright, the individual dance pages should mention when some rights are waived.